-- a.
-Make sarcastic, insensitive, patronising, belittling, inappropriate, derogatory, discriminatory, offensive or sexually suggestive comments or gestures to or in front of young people, or allow these to go unchallenged or unreported. - b.
-Allow any concerns, reports, suspicions or allegations to go unreported.
-Always pass things on to a YAT staff member staff as a matter of urgency, even if it seems a relatively minor thing. - c.
-Engage in or allow behaviour that is in any way harmful or abusive. - d.
-Develop inappropriate relationships with young people. - e.
-Engage in rough or physical games or play. - f.
-Have inappropriate and unnecessary physical contact with young people. - g.
-Act in a way that can be perceived as threatening or intrusive. - h.
-Do things of a personal nature that young people can do for themselves e.g. applying sunscreen, eczema cream. - i.
-Give young people, or accept from them, any personal contact details or having any contact with them outside of that agreed with the Youth Adventure Trust and using their official channels this includes any form of social media, exchanging phone numbers, email or postal addresses.
-See 3.4 Communications Statement. - j.
-Consume alcohol or use illegal substances whilst at work or volunteering with young people.
-Smoking or vaping in front of young people is not permitted. - k.
-Take any photos unless asked to do so by a YAT staff member on a YAT device. - I. Travel alone or be in a position where they are alone with a young person two adults is the minimum.
+- a. make sarcastic, insensitive, patronising, belittling, inappropriate, derogatory, discriminatory, offensive or sexually suggestive comments or gestures to or in front of young people, or allow these to go unchallenged or unreported; - b. allow any concerns, reports, suspicions or allegations to go unreported.
+Always pass things on to a YAT staff member as a matter of urgency, even if it seems a relatively minor thing; - c. engage in or allow behaviour that is in any way harmful or abusive; - d. develop inappropriate relationships with young people; - e. engage in rough or physical games or play; - f. have inappropriate and unnecessary physical contact with young people; - g. act in a way that can be perceived as threatening or intrusive; - h. do things of a personal nature that young people can do for themselves e.g. applying sunscreen, eczema cream; - i. give young people, or accept from them, any personal contact details or have any contact with them outside of that agreed with the Youth Adventure Trust and using their official channels this includes any form of social media, exchanging phone numbers, email or postal addresses.
+See 3.4 Communications Statement; - j. consume alcohol or use illegal substances whilst at work or volunteering with young people.
+Smoking or vaping in front of or in the vicinity of young people is not permitted; - k. take any photos unless asked to do so by a YAT staff member on a YAT device; and - I. travel alone or be in a position where they are alone with a young person two adults is the minimum.
 Where this is unavoidable, such as in an emergency situation, it must be with the prior permission of the Programme Manager / Mentoring Manager or a Youth Adventure Trust staff member. - NB: Mentoring Volunteers are required to work on a 1:1 basis with a young person and should adhere to the Lone Working policy in respect of this matter for their role.